This post may contain affiliate links. Please read our disclosure policy.

 - Taco Seasoning – Again, I love Trader Joe’s brand, and it’s spicy.
 You’ll need taco seasoning for the beans, veggie mixture, and garnish.

-- Tomatoes – Drain your tomatoes using a colander before adding them to the veggie mixture.
+- Tomatoes – I highly recommend draining your tomatoes with a colander before adding them to the veggie mixture.
 This prevents the dip from getting soggy.

 *See the recipe card below for full information on ingredients and quantities.*